Pediatric General Surgery Fellowship

 The Division of Pediatric Surgery at The University of Texas Medical School at Houston was established in 1973 under the direction of Dr. Benjy Brooks, the first female pediatric surgeon in the country.
 The Division has since had three chiefs.
 Dr. Richard Andrassy, who is currently the Chairman of the Department of Surgery, myself, and Dr. KuoJen Tsao.
-The Division of Pediatric Surgery became part of the Department of Pediatric Surgery in 2007.
+The Division of Pediatric Surgery became the Department of Pediatric Surgery in 2007.

-The pediatric surgery residents rotate through a variety of hospitals—both public and private, in the Texas Medical Center during their two-year training period, which allows residents to take care of patients in different practice settings.
+The pediatric surgery residents rotate through Children’s Memorial Hermann Hospital and MD Anderson Cancer Center, in the Texas Medical Center during their two-year training period, which allows residents to take care of patients in different practice settings.

 We are located in Houston, one of the largest and ethnically diverse cities in the United States and our faculty and residency program reflect this diversity.

 Thank you for your interest in our program.
 We hope that you will apply to our program and have the opportunity to meet you in person soon.